queueit/KnownUser.V3.ASPNET/README.md

                     //Request can continue - we remove queueittoken form querystring parameter to avoid sharing of user specific token if(HttpContext.Current.Request.Url.ToString().Contains(KnownUser.QueueITTokenKey))
                         Response.Redirect(pureUrl);

                 }
             }
             catch (Exception ex)
             {
-                //it was an error validationg the request
+                //There was an error validationg the request
-                //please log the error and lets uses continue }
+                //Use your own logging framework to log the Exception
+                //This was a configuration exception, so we let the user continue }
+        }
 }
 ```